ovh/docs/pages/public_cloud/compute/deploy_a_gpu_instance/guide.en-us.md

 GPU instances are technically similar to the instances from the older range, but they also have a graphics card (Graphic Processing Unit or GPU).
 The technology used (*pci_passthrough*) allows the instance’s operating system to control the GPU in exactly the same way a physical machine would.

-The GPUs offered are the NVIDIA Tesla V100 and V100s.

 > [!warning]
 >
-> At the moment, most of our old GPU instances are only available in the GRA7, GRA9, GRA11, and BHS5 regions.
-The newer models are only available in the GRA11 region for now.
+> At the moment, most of our old GPU instances (Tesla V100 and V100s) are only available in the GRA7, GRA9, GRA11, and BHS5 regions.
+The newer models (A100, H100, L4 and L40s) are only available in the GRA11 region for now.
 >

 **This guide explains how to deploy a GPU instance on Linux or Windows**